guarani/guarani.github.io/_posts/2017-08-06-build-a-proxy-on-ios.md

 ### Intercepting Requests 🕵

-This is a good starting point for our proxy which will intercept outgoing requests and wrap them in new object.
+This is a good starting point for our proxy which will intercept outgoing network requests, wrap them in new object, and resend them on their way.

-Create a new class, called `MyProxyProtocol`, making it a subclass of `URLProtocol` and replace its contents with the following:
+Create a new subclass of `URLProtocol` and give it a name such as `MyProxyProtocol`.
+Now replace its contents with the following:

 ```swift
 class MyProxyProtocol: URLProtocol {